dan-tgp/salesmagic/blueprint-output-template.md

 - [Bullet point 1 describing the account management, communication, and reporting requriements.]
 - [Bullet point 2 describing the account management, communication, and reporting requriements.]
 - [Bullet point 3 describing the account management, communication, and reporting requriements.]
-- [Bullet point 4 describing the account management, communication, and reporting requriements.]

 ### About Trend Growth Partners